 Key Takeaways

-• CELPIP scores M1-M12 map directly to CLB levels 1-12, serving as the official bridge to IELTS equivalencies.
+- CELPIP scores map one-to-one to CLB levels (CELPIP 7 = CLB 7), serving as the official bridge to IELTS equivalencies ā but IELTS converts differently per skill.

-• The CLB Bridge Formula emphasizes skill-by-skill conversion, as most immigration programs require minimum CLB levels in each of the four language skills.
+- The CLB Bridge Formula emphasizes skill-by-skill conversion, as most immigration programs require minimum CLB levels in each of the four language skills.

-• Always consult the official three-way conversion table and IRCC requirements for the most accurate and up-to-date information, avoiding outdated charts.
+- Always consult the official three-way conversion table and IRCC requirements for the most accurate and up-to-date information, avoiding outdated charts.

-• Your CELPIP scores are valid for two years; plan your applications accordingly to avoid retesting.
+- Your CELPIP scores are valid for two years; plan your applications accordingly to avoid retesting.

 Conclusion